 Tab Description Explorer The Explorer displays a tree object that you can select and expand.
 The tree object organizes and nests subjects as branches.
 By expanding or collapsing the tree, you can efficiently browse multiple datasources and drill down to the appropriate level of detail.
-You configure the display of datasources on the Explorer.
+Embarcadero Performance Center lets you configure the display of datasources on the Explorer.
 For information, see Configuring the Explorer .
 For information on datasource groups and profiles see, Organizing Datasources .